Wilson loops in ABJM theory reloaded: Quantization condition

 Solving the quantization conditions \re{QCs}, we can determine the phase $\Phi(z)$ in terms of the function $\mathcal F(z)$.
 It is convenient to invert this dependence and express the function $D(z)=e^{\mathcal F(z)}$ in terms of the phase.
 For $k=1,2$ we find from \re{QCs}

 For $z=0$ this relation correctly reproduces $D(0)=1$ (see \re{D-def}).
 At large positive $z$ we find instead

-It is straightforward to verify that the last two relations in \re{QCs} imply the same asymptotic behaviour for $k=3,4$.
+It is straightforward to verify that the last two relations in \re{QCs} imply the same asymptotic behavior for $k=3,4$.
 Furthermore, using~\re{QC-e} and~\re{QC-o}, one can show that the relation \re{D-large-z} holds for arbitrary $k$.